PrestaShop/prestashop.github.io/content/news/posts/2023/contributor-interview-amirhossein.md

 -   Translating the [PrestaShop Documentation](https://docs.prestashop-project.org/1.7-documentation/v/farsi/))

 I have also helped to teach PrestaShop in high schools in Iran.
-There’s one chapter in textbooks dedicated to PrestaShop and tens of thousands of students learn to use PrestaShop every year since 2018.
+There’s one chapter in textbooks dedicated to PrestaShop and tens of thousands of students learn how to use PrestaShop every year since 2018.

 I think PrestaShop is a proper platform to start and grow an ecommerce business.
 It has helped me create one and I try my best to let other people know PrestaShop is one of the best options for small-to-medium companies to take their business online.